RaulDiodiu/rap-handson-travel-docs/part4/README.md

 - Make sure the implementation type is `Managed`, you can change the default description if you like then choose Next.
 - Assign a transport request and choose Finish.
 The behavior definition is created and defaulted based on the implementation type( e.g Managed).

+**Remark** When using the implementation type managed, for some features, you only need to define behavior characteristics and standard operations in the behavior definition.
+The RAP managed runtime framework provides a generic solution for
+`create` , `update`, `delete`, `create by association`, `lock handling`, `ETag handling`.
+For a managed business object with draft, the following considerations are relevant.
+- The behavior of each entity is implemented in a separate behavior class pool.
+Hence, the implementation class must be created for each entity separately.
+For more information, see  [Best Practives for Modularization and Performance](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/eb24e3f641df4dd99975f6155dcc6dfb.html#loioeb24e3f641df4dd99975f6155dcc6dfb__best_practices_mod).
+- The managed implementation type requires the specification of lock master or lock dependent on each entity.
+For more information, see [Pessimistic Concurrency Control (Locking)](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/99d8162b8d7d4a83ae65320d2a03b8ab.html).
+- In managed business objects, it is best practice to define a local ETag master on each entity.
+With an ETag master on every entity, you ensure that the ETag check is done for every entity independently.
+For more information, see [Optimistic Concurrency Control](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/41d72e9f31964082a7e7189f832010c3.html).
+- The RAP managed runtime framework is able to automatically draw primary key values in UUID scenarios.
+You use this functionality by defining early managed numbering in the behavior definition.
+Setting the primary key field to read only defines strict internal numbering.
+An external BO consumer is not allowed to provide the primary key values in this case.
+For more detailed information, see [Automatically Drawing Primary Key Values in Managed BOs](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/82ce57d6d2014007944a667dcdb830bf.html).
+- If different names are used on the database table and in the CDS data model, you need to define the mapping for these fields.
+This is done via the mapping operator in the behavior definition.

 #### Adjust behavior of `Travel` root entity.